fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         2. Navigate to the create product page.
         3. View the created card of the products/items.
     - Expected Result:
-        - The product/item is viewed sucessfully.
+        - The product/item is viewed successfully.

 ### Edit the product/item (completed)
 - Scenario 1: Successfully edit the product/item